confluentinc/ksql/docs/tutorials/event-driven-microservice.md

 ### Download and compile the Avro schemas

-Before you can begin coding your microservice, you'll need access to the Avro schemas that the Kafka topic is serialized with.
+Before you can begin coding your microservice, you'll need access to the Avro schemas that the {{ site.ak }} topic is serialized with.
 Confluent has [a Maven plugin](https://docs.confluent.io/current/schema-registry/develop/maven-plugin.html) that makes this simple, which you might have already noticed is present in the `pom.xml` file.
-Run the following command, which downloads the required Avro schema out of Schema Registry to your local machine:
+Run the following command, which downloads the required Avro schema out of {{ site.sr }} to your local machine:

 ```
 mvn schema-registry:download
 ```

 You should now have a file called `src/main/avro/possible_anomalies-value.avsc`.
-This is the Avro schema generated by ksqlDB for the value portion of the Kafka records of the `possible_anomalies` topic.
+This is the Avro schema generated by ksqlDB for the value portion of the {{ site.ak }} records of the `possible_anomalies` topic.

 Next, compile the Avro schema into a Java file.
 The [Avro Maven plugin](https://avro.apache.org/docs/current/gettingstartedjava.html) (already added to the `pom.xml` file, too) makes this simple: